Jose-augusto-git/LeBonAppetit/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 == Changelog ==

+= 2.7.11 - WEDNESDAY, 27th SEPTEMBER 2023 =
+* Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.
+* Fix: Image - Resolved an issue in which masked images would get cut off when the zoom-in hover effect was used.
+* Fix: Form - Resolved an issue wherein the country-code background color would not match in the editor and the front-end.
+* Fix: Form - Added an error message when the confirmation type is set to "URL text".
+* Fix: Form - Resolved an issue wherein the Forms block would not work inside Containers in Astra's Custom Layout.
+* Fix: Google Maps - Resolved an issue in which the custom classes would not appear on the frontend.
+* Fix: Image Gallery - Resolved an issue in the carousel type wherein the arrow positions would revert from percentage to pixels after reloading.
+* Fix: Marketing Button - Resolved an issue in which the default border-radius would not match in the editor and the front-end.
+* Fix: Post Timeline - Resolved an issue in which the notice links would not redirect users as intended.
+* Fix: Table Of Contents - Resolved an issue wherein headings containing some uppercase latin characters would not function as intended.
+* Fix: Testimonials - Resolved an issue wherein the gradient background  styles would not work as intended.
+* Fix: Global - Resolved an issue wherein a PHP error could occur in the Widget Editor.
+* Fix: Global - Resolved an issue in which non-FSE themes running on PHP 8.1 would encounter PHP issues regarding the `preg_match` and `strlen` functions.
+* Fix: Global - Removed the Block Editor Spacing setting for FSE themes.

+= 2.7.10 - FRIDAY, 22nd SEPTEMBER 2023 =
+* Security Fix: Hardened the security of the plugin.
+Props: Patchstack
+* Fix: Container - Resolved an issue wherein container background images would not render as intended during site migration.
+* Fix: Admin - Resolved an issue in which a deprecation notice would be shown on PHP v8.2 and above.

 = 2.7.9 - WEDNESDAY, 13th SEPTEMBER 2023 =
 * Improvement: Info Box - Changed the Info Box icon position dropdown to a multi-control.